freeCodeCamp/freeCodeCamp/README.md

 ----
 - Concatenate and minify all assets via Express middleware if possible, otherwise Gulp.js.
 Because even with caching enabled, there is at least 50-80ms delay for each static file request (On Heroku).
 - Pages that require login, should automatically redirect to last attempted URL on successful sign-in.
+- Merge strategy for combining local + OAuth accounts for the same user

 Contributing
 ------------